Shelter in Place Procedures – What it Means to “Shelter in Place”

 - Go to an interior room that’s above ground level and has no windows.
 In the case of a chemical threat, an aboveground location is preferable because some chemicals are heavier than air and may seep into basements even if the windows are closed.

-- Using duct tape, seal all cracks around the door and any vents into the room.
+- Seal all gaps around the door, around windows, and any vents into the room.

 - Keep listening to your radio or television until you are given an “all clear” or told to evacuate.